gogost6/Burgir-Spot-React/README.md

 -   MERN Stack (MongoDB, Express, React, Node.js)
 -   Redux with Redux Toolkit
 -   Responsive design
--   Custom CSS (the only bootstrap is the SELECT)
+-   Custom CSS (the bootstrap is the SELECT and a Loader)
 -   Validation and error handling on both Front and Back end

 # Test it by yourself